 The source of repayment for the transition bonds is the transition charges.
-The servicer collects this non-bypassable charge from retail electric providers in CenterPoint Houston's service territory.
+The servicer collects this non-bypassable charge from REPs in CenterPoint Houston's service territory.
 The servicer deposits transition charge collections into the Company's General Subaccount maintained by the trustee's administrative agent.

-Scheduled final payment dates, final maturity dates and interest rates for the transition bonds at December 31, 2006, are as follows:
+Scheduled final payment dates, final maturity dates and interest rates for the transition bonds at December 31, 2007, are as follows: